He’s single. His family lives far away.

 Now, Salim.

-He finds himself in the position of a caregiver with little direction or instruction about how to be helpful.
-This is a barrier that we’ve all faced.
-Maybe we feel that we don’t know someone well enough to help in a crisis, that our aid efforts might fall flat or backfire.
+He finds himself in the role of a caregiver with little direction or instruction about how to be helpful.
+This is a common barrier.
+Perhaps we feel that we don’t know someone well enough to offer help in a crisis, that our aid efforts might fall short or backfire.
 Maybe it’s more of a matter of the specifics of the crisis.
 Having never gone through one like that ourselves, we don’t know what kind of help is meaningful.
 These all-too-human anxieties are what Community On Call is designed to assuage.

-With Community On Call, Damien has already set his care preferences ahead of time.
-What kinds of gestures are most meaningful, which love languages resonate, what to do and, sometimes more importantly, what not to do.
+With Community On Call, Damien has pre-set his care preferences.
+These include which care gestures are most meaningful, which love languages resonate with him, what to do, and, sometimes more importantly, what not to do to help him through his recovery.

-So now, wherever Salim is, he can take thoughtful measures to help because Damien has already shared what care means to him, like:
+So now, wherever Salim is, he can take thoughtful measures to help because Damien has already shared what good care looks like, such as:

-- Join a rotating meal train coordinated across his care circle
+- Joining a rotating meal train coordinated across his care circle.

-- Contribute to a care package, tailored to his needs and ready the moment he’s out of surgery
+- Contributing to a care package, tailored to his needs and ready the moment he’s out of surgery.

 Companies are already collecting and harvesting user data to power targeted ads, sell products, and segment audiences.
-But what if we were to think of data beyond its commercial usage?
-What if we could use it to activate your community in times of crisis?
+But what if we were to consider data beyond its commercial applications?
+What if we could use it to activate a care community in times of crisis?

 Concept 3: Aid Arrangements